Does the New Testament tell us we don’t have to keep the «Jewish» Sabbath?

 «If thou turn away thy foot from the Sabbath, from doing thy pleasure on My holy day; and call the Sabbath a delight, the holy of the LORD, honourable; and shalt honour Him …» (Isa.58,13)

-The Sabbath was to be called a delight, a happy day of communion.
-A spiritual feast with the Lord.
-Those who claimed otherwise was in disfavor with God.
+The Sabbath was to be called a delight, a joyful day of communion, a spiritual feast with the Lord.
+Those who claimed otherwise were in disfavor with God.

 «Saying, When will the new moon be gone, that we may sell corn? and the sabbath, that we may set forth wheat, making the ephah small, and the shekel great, and falsifying the balances by deceit? ….Shall not the land tremble for this, and every one mourn that dwelleth therein? and it shall rise up wholly as a flood; and it shall be cast out and drowned, as by the flood of Egypt.» (Amos.
 8,5 & 8)